top of page

 I see embroidery items on your Bath and Body Page.
 Is that something you can customize for me?

 Absolutely!
-Machine Embroidery is another hobby I do.
+Machine Embroidery is another hobby I love to play with.
 Whether it is a custom design or simply a name added to a garment, contact us for additional details.

 What are Solid Lotion Bars?